Honours in Psychology for current UNSW students

 Students will be notified in December of the outcome of their application.

 When does the Honours program begin?

-The Honours program officially begins with an Honours Orientation Meeting in the last week of January 2017.
-Details of the meeting are provided in the offer letter sent by the School to student email accounts in mid-December 2016.
+The Honours program officially begins with an Honours Orientation Meeting on Tuesday, 30 January 2018.
+Further details of the meeting will be provided in the offer letter sent by the School to student email accounts in mid-December 2017.

 Attendance at the Honours Orientation Meeting is mandatory and should be taken seriously.
 Students will be enrolled in the Honours program by the School following this meeting.
-Students not attending the meeting will not be enrolled.
+Students who do not attend the meeting will not be enrolled.
 At this meeting, students are given important information about the Honours program.
 Students are expected to begin meeting with their supervisor at this time.

 The Honours program in Psychology involves both coursework and completion of a research thesis.
 The research thesis may be undertaken in most areas of psychology including: psychopathology; behavioural neuroscience; cognitive science; cognition and perception; forensic psychology; and social, personality and developmental psychology.
 Applicants can indicate their preferred research areas but cannot be guaranteed the supervisor of their choice.

 - two compulsory courses (one each semester), covering topics such as history and systems of psychology, professional ethics, and evidence-based practice; and

 - two elective seminar streams (one each semester), covering advanced topics in psychology, and offered in a variety of areas that reflect the expertise and research specialisations of School staff.

 Current UNSW students seeking more information about entry into Honours in Psychology should contact the School Office (firstname.lastname@example.org).